Skip to content

 df_monitor_checker_name Monitor name

-df_monitor_checker_value Abnormal value when the event occurs
+df_monitor_checker_value Abnormal value at event generation

-fault: failure
+fault: Fault

 df_event_detail Event detection details